Why is this medication prescribed?

 - swelling of the joints, hands, or legs

 Some side effects can be serious.
-If you experience any of the following symptoms, call your doctor immediately before you take any more alendronate:
+If you experience any of the following symptoms or those listed in the SPECIAL PRECAUTIONS section, call your doctor immediately before you take any more alendronate:

 - new or worsening heartburn